ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

   // Filter for PNG images ONLY in /assets/images/
   {% assign client_images = "" %}
   {% for file in all_static_files %}
-    {% comment %} Check if the path starts with the desired folder and has a .png extension {% endcomment %}
     {% if file.path contains "/assets/images/" and file.extname == ".png" %}
       {% assign image_url = file.path | relative_url %}
       {% assign client_images = client_images | append: image_url | append: "|" %}